 Named one of the Top Books of 2011 by Publisher’s Weekly.

-Now Available as an ebook and audio book!
+Buy now in paperback, ebook and audio book!

-A GOOD AND PERFECT GIFT: Faith, Expectations and a Little Girl Named Penny (Amy Julia Becker always imagined that her children would turn out just like her.
+Amy Julia Becker always imagined that her children would turn out just like her.
 So when her daughter Penny entered the world with Down syndrome, Becker had to rethink everything.

 Beyond tackling the day-to-day whirlwind of doctor visits, child development experts, insulting comments from well-meaning friends and even her own prejudices, Becker comes face to face with terrifying emotions.
 Worry that Penny would die early or that she wouldn’t be able to live on her own.
 Sorrow over the thought that Penny might not know deep love from another person.
 And her darkest fear, that Becker herself wouldn’t know how to love her daughter.